rinigus/osmscout-server/README.md

 `{radius}` - distance from the points in meters where closest routing point is searched for (1000 meters by default);

+`{gpx}` - when 1 or larger integer, GPX trace of the route will be given in the response of the server instead of JSON reply;

-`{search}` - a query that is run to find a reference point, the first result is used
+`{search}` - a query that is run to find a reference point, the first result is used;

 `{lng}`, `{lat}` - longitude and latidude, respectively.